2 Sunsets In Santorini: How To Make The Most Out Of Two Days in Santorini

 ☞ Related: Learn about the equally beautiful sunset spots of Thessaloniki here

-My favourite of my two Santorini sunsets was in Imerovigili.
+My favourite of my two Santorini sunsets was in Imerovigli.
 This village is just north of Fira and about a 15 minute walk.
 Here you’ll find a number of alleyways where you can find a spot to sit and enjoy the view.
 Alternatively you can dine in and enjoy it from a restaurant.
-Imerovigili is home to the Anatasi church, the blue dome church that adorns many post cards, iconic to Santorini and another beautiful place to view the sunset.
+Imerovigli is home to the Anastasi church, the blue dome church that adorns many post cards, iconic to Santorini and another beautiful place to view the sunset.